China property giant eyes robot rescue from rising wage bills

 Vanke expects its total employees to jump 25-fold to 1 million in a decade from the current 40,000, though the company hasn't said if some of those will run on batteries.

-China's urbanisation push and ageing population has made especially younger workers much more footloose and less willing to work in smaller cities, resulting in a spike in wages across the country.
+China's urbanization push and ageing population has made especially younger workers much more footloose and less willing to work in smaller cities, resulting in a spike in wages across the country.

-Foxconn, the trading name of Taiwan's Hon Hai Precision Industry (2317.TW), which employs more than 1 million factory workers in China, is also stepping up the adaptation of robotics to ease a labour crunch.
+Foxconn, the trading name of Taiwan's Hon Hai Precision Industry, which employs more than 1 million factory workers in China, is also stepping up the adaptation of robotics to ease a labor crunch.
 Its chairman Terry Gou once said the company aimed to build a million robots.

 Vanke declined to give details on the cost or job savings, or the planned investment in robotics.